Harold Ruggles-Brise: Haig's right-hand man

 His next posting was as military secretary at the general headquarters (GHQ) of the British Expeditionary Force under the BEF's commander-in-chief (C-in-C), Field Marshal Sir Douglas Haig.
 After harsh criticism of GHQ's performance during the 1917 fighting, several of Haig's senior staff had been replaced by new men like Ruggles-Brise brought in.
 The military secretary was one of the C-in-C's closest assistants with particular responsibility for promotions and appointments.
 Ruggles-Brise arrived to take over from Lieutenant General Sir William Peyton in the middle of the German spring offensive of March 1918, and one of his first jobs was to inform the commander of the BEF's Fifth Army, General Sir Hubert Gough – in the midst of organising a counter-attack – that he was being replaced.
-Gough later recalled that Ruggles-Brise 'told me as nicely as he could'.
+Gough later recalled:

+Not having an idea of what he had come to see me about, I dat him down to some tea.
+He then asked to see me alone and told me as nicely as he could that the 'Chief' thought that I and my staff must be very tired, so he had decided to put Rawlinson and the staff of the Fourth Army to take command.
+I was very surprised and I suppose I was very hurt, but beyond saying 'All right', I only asked when Rawlinson would be coming to take over.